Italy national cricket team: Modern history

 The 2002 European Championship saw Italy finish sixth in Division One, relegating them for 2004 to Division Two, which they promptly won.
 This qualified them for the repêchage tournament for the 2005 ICC Trophy in early 2005 in Kuala Lumpur, Malaysia.
 They finished seventh in that tournament after beating Zambia in a play-off.

 They took part in Division One of the European Championship in 2006, finishing fifth.

 In May–June 2007, they travelled to Darwin, Australia, to take part in Division Three of the World Cricket League.
 They finished seventh after beating Fiji in a play-off, and played in Division Four of the World Cricket League in 2008 to come third and remained in 2010 ICC World Cricket League Division Four.
-With a second place finish there, they were promoted to 2011 ICC World Cricket League Division Three, where they came 4th to remain in 2013 ICC World Cricket League Division Three.
+With a second-place finish there, they were promoted to 2011 ICC World Cricket League Division Three, where they came 4th to remain in 2013 ICC World Cricket League Division Three.
 They had a chance of reaching the 2015 Cricket World Cup, if they finished in the top two in the 2013 ICC World Cricket League Division Three, and then in the top two of the 2013 Cricket World Cup Qualifier.
 An encouraging start to this tournament witnessed wins over Oman (9 wickets) and United States (8 runs), followed by defeats, narrowly to Ireland (2 wickets) and more comprehensively against Kenya (7 wickets).
 After finishing last in this tournament they were relegated to Division Four in 2014.

 In November 2013 they competed in the 2013 ICC World Twenty20 Qualifier in the UAE, their highest level of competition to date.
 They finished 9th place with victories over the US, and higher-ranked opponents in UAE and Namibia.

-2018–present
+2018–present: T20I status

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between Italy and other ICC members since 1 January 2019 have the T20I status.

 In September 2018, Italy qualified from Group B of the 2018–19 ICC World Twenty20 Europe Qualifier to the Regional Finals of the tournament.

 Italy played their first T20I against Germany in May 2019.